A MELODY

 The flood gates opened.

 I still don’t understand where it came from, but I couldn’t stop writing, because I couldn’t stop hearing.
 As I read the play, I heard music playing.
 I heard voices singing.
 I heard an opera, fully orchestrated, fully complete to the extent that I never re-wrote any scenes, and I barely even edited.
-It was more an act of transcription than of composition, and over the next couple years I balanced this newfound passion in fits and starts with a full-time job and fatherhood to write a full-length, fully-orchestrated opera as a first-time composer.
+It was more an act of transcription than of composition.
+Some have called in channeling, and I don't know if I believe in that, but I also know that I don't have a better explanation.

+Over the next couple years I balanced this newfound passion in fits and starts with a full-time job and fatherhood to write a full-length, fully-orchestrated opera as a first-time composer.
 It was done, but it wasn’t.
 I needed to hear it for real, not just in my head.

 RECORDING